Can A Minor Be an Independent Contractor?

 - Minors between 10 and 11 years of age may be hired as a hand harvest laborer if a Department of Labor waiver has been granted.
 The minor may not work longer than eight weeks in a calendar year.

 If you need help with understanding if a minor can be an independent contractor, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.